Online Reporting System RCRAInfo

 SQGs generate between 220 and 2,200 lbs of hazardous waste and less than 2.2 lbs of acutely hazardous waste per month.
 SQGs are exempt from state and federal reporting requirements.
 SQGs must still take steps to ensure compliance, including:

-• Ensure storage does not exceed 2,200 lbs or occur for longer than180 days
+• Ensure storage does not exceed 2,200 lbs or occur for longer than 180 days (or 270 days if only TSDF distance is greater than 200 miles)

 • Store hazardous waste in appropriate containers